letslearncomputerscience/DevOpsAWSDocker/README.md

  This is for aspiring beginner developers, students, career changers who would like to work in the DevOps field; however we do have some activities on here available for the intermediate/advanced - also please expect to mentor those who are not as fluent in the language!

 # TASKS #

+MEL
+- [ ] Basics of AWS Lambda
+- [ ] More detailed/intermediate in AWS Lambda
+- [ ] How AWS Lambda works in DevOps

+KENEC
+- [ ] Basics in Docker
+- [ ] More detailed/intermediate in Docker/ElasticSearch
+- [ ] How it works in DevOps cycle

+Zaadie/Zainab
+- [ ] DevOps Cycle Iteration
+- [ ] Editing and rephrasing documentation
+- [ ] What is DevOps to non-technical people?